hadjShell/SpringLearningJourney/spring_note.md

 * Spring IoC container does not depend on AOP (meaning you do not need to use AOP if you don't want to)
 * The problem trying to solve - **Crosscutting concerns**
   * Service layer can be lengthy due to extra functionalities such as logging, security, validation, etc. instead of fully focusing on business logic
-  * **Separate** those functionalities from business logic into other classes, framework decides when and where to call them automatically
+  * **Separate those functionalities from business logic into other classes**, framework decides when and where to call them automatically

 * Terminologies
   * **Aspect (Where-Conceptual)**: A modularization of a concern that cuts across multiple classes